geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Well, we should fix that.
 I'm absolutely fine with occupying the machine.
 If we need more machines, we'll get more machines.
-I have a lot of Tinybox Reds.
+I have a lot of TinyBox Reds.
-Is anyone interested in my Tinybox Red?
+Is anyone interested in my TinyBox Red?

 ##### **Chenyu** [[00:35:35](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2135)]
 Yeah.
 I think that's it for this meeting.